-The monies received by OxPAT are distributed through agency welfare funds to be spent on welfare services, rehabilitation, accommodation and training and education to help people to get off the streets and move forward.
+The money we receive is distributed through agency welfare funds to be spent on welfare services, rehabilitation, accommodation, and training and education to help people to leave behind their chaotic lifestyle.

-OxPAT will aim to distribute most of its funds to a core group of agencies via regular monthly standing orders to their welfare funds.
+We aim to distribute most of our funds to a core group of agencies via regular monthly payments to their welfare funds.
 It is each agency's responsibility to ensure this money is spent in accordance with OxPAT's core principles and to report back at the end of the calendar year as to how it has been spent.

 In 2019, OxPAT's core agencies are: